andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">11/2015</p>

-Can neural nets effectively control Artificial Life agents?
-Can genetic algorithms optimize such neural nets?
-In this post I implement a GA called Enforced Subpopulations to provide an example wherein GAs successfully optimize AL NNs.
+Can neural nets successfully control Artificial Life agents?
+Can genetic algorithms optimize these nets?
+In this post I implement a GA called Enforced Subpopulations to give an example of a GA that successfully optimizes an AL NNs.

 ## [Reinforcement Learning IRL](rl.html)